-The Care Act and the accompanying regulations and statutory guidance give Councils the power to charge a fee for arranging services to meet the eligible social care needs of people who can afford to pay the full cost of their care.
+The Care Act and the accompanying regulations and statutory guidance give councils the power to charge a fee for arranging services to meet the eligible social care needs of people who can afford to pay the full cost of their care.
 The guidance is clear that this charge can only cover the cost of commissioning and arranging the support.
 It is not a means tested charge.

 Our current Charging and Financial Assessment Policy includes a provision to make such a charge, referred to as an arrangement fee.
-From April 2021, we propose to change the wording of this Policy to state that we will make such a charge where we arrange community-based services on behalf of people with eligible social care needs who have either declared that they have capital above the financial thresholds laid out in Regulations, or where they have refused a financial assessment.
+From April 2021, we propose to change the wording of the Policy to state that we will make such a charge where we arrange community-based services on behalf of people with eligible social care needs who have either declared that they have capital above the financial thresholds laid out in Regulations, or where they have refused a financial assessment.
 In both cases, the person is liable to pay the full cost of any care and support we commission, up to a maximum of £400 per week.

-We propose to add a weekly arrangement fee of £5 to the person's contribution to cover the administrative costs of commissioning and arranging services on their behalf.
-We estimate that this will provide income of £100,000 to offset costs across Adult Social Care.
+We propose to add a weekly arrangement fee of £5 to the person's contribution to cover the administrative costs of commissioning and arranging services on their behalf, where they meet the above criteria.
+We will provide information about alternatives for people who do not which to pay the fee for the council to arrange their support.